NavjotSDhillon/Resume/README.md

 ## Instructions
 ### How to setup GitHub Pages?

-1. Find a Jekyll theme online that supports GitHub Pages.
+Firstly, find a Jekyll theme online that supports GitHub Pages.
     > Here are few links where you can find templates:
     > - https://jamstackthemes.dev/ssg/jekyll/
     > - http://jekyllthemes.org/
     > - https://jekyllthemes.io/
+Once you find the template that fits your requirements, follow these instructions to host that template on your GitHub Pages:

-2. Fork the chosen Jekyll Themes repository to get the copy in your own repository.
+1. Fork the chosen Jekyll Themes repository to get the copy in your own repository.

-3. Rename the forked repository based on your preference.
+2. Rename the forked repository based on your preference.

 ![](https://github.com/NavjotSDhillon/Resume/blob/gh-pages/GitHub_Forking.gif?raw=true)

-4. Ensure if the branch is set to 'gh-pages'.
+3. Ensure if the branch is set to 'gh-pages'.
 If not, then create a new branch and name it 'gh-pages'.

-5. Verify if the template is setup and runs properly in the GitHub Pages by following these steps:
+4. Verify if the template is setup and runs properly in the GitHub Pages by following these steps:

     1. Go to the Setting tab.